-Step two is to go above and beyond, and add supporting pages to that service page.
+Step two is to go above and beyond and add supporting pages to that service page.
 Maybe add a topic such as “visa assistance” or “employment based immigration” something is more specific, and that helps users answer a problem they’re having.
 Remember, people go on Google more often than not, because they have a problem.
-If you can solve that problem, you’re more likely to have gain that person’s trust, and land a new sale.
+If you can solve that problem, you’re more likely to gain that person’s trust and land a new sale.

 Always out-perform your competitors!

-If your competition has a service page, and lists 2 services with no sub-pages, you know you need to have sub pages.
-If they list sub-pages, then you need to either add more, or optimize your content even more by adding more images, internal links, and overall content.
+If your competition has a service page and lists 2 services with no sub-pages, you know you need to have sub-pages.
+If they list sub-pages, you need to either add more or optimize your content by adding more images, internal links, and overall content.
 Always out-work your competition, especially when it comes to SEO.

 What if you’re not a local business?

 If you’re trying to rank nationally for different keywords, then you’re going to want to have dozens, if not hundreds of pages.
-This is because national keywords are more competitive than local keywords, there are few exceptions to this.
+This is because national keywords are more competitive than local keywords.
+There are a few exceptions to this.